drupalprojects/bootstrap/docs/Sub-Theming.md

 1. Copy over one of the starterkits you have chosen from the `./bootstrap/starterkits` directory into the `themes` directory.
-2. Rename the folder to a unique machine readable name.
+2. Rename the directory to a unique machine readable name.
 This will be your sub-theme's "name".
 For this example and future examples we'll use `subtheme`.
-3. Rename `./subtheme/THEMENAME.starterkit.yml` to match the folder name and append `.info.yml` (e.g. `./subtheme/subtheme.info.yml`).
+3. Rename `./subtheme/THEMENAME.starterkit.yml` to match the directory name and append `.info.yml` (e.g. `./subtheme/subtheme.info.yml`).
 4. Open `./subtheme/subtheme.info.yml` and change the name, description and any other properties to suite your needs.
 Make sure to change the library name:
    `- THEMENAME/globalstyling` to `- subtheme/globalstyling` as well.